KaiSforza/pywer/doc/index.rst

 ..
 [1] We only require pyalpm for the use of vercmp.
 If you have some other
-       way of comparing versions that is the same as that of pacman but written in python, or a way to use just pyalpm, please send in a patch.
+       way of comparing versions that is the same as that of pacman but written in python, or a way to use just vercmp, please send in a patch.
 There is a ``libaur.vercmp`` branch to this repository that contains tests for a vercmp system.